Joint programme and tuition fees

 Scholarships

-If tuition fees/programme fees are collected, the consortium should indicate clearly what are the scholarship opportunities for students.
+If tuition fees/programme fees are collected, the consortium should indicate clearly what the scholarship opportunities are for students.
 Usually, the scholarships cover programme fees, tuition fees, mobilities and/or living expenses.
-Funding sources see chapter Funding instruments.
+For funding sources see the chapter concerning Funding Instruments.

-In addition, it is recommended that each consortium look for additional funding sources, from industry, foundations etc. to offer student scholarships.
+In addition, it is recommended that each consortium looks for additional funding sources, from industry, foundations etc. to offer student scholarships.

 If the programme is following the local tuition fee policies of the universities (i.e. not having a Joint Programme fee), the local scholarship schemes of the universities may be available also for the Joint Programme students (for ex Erasmus + mobility scholarships).